OLYMPIA — Washington, which already has restrictions on laundry and dishwasher detergents, could ban phosphorus in lawn fertilizers.

-A bill before the state Senate that would require low- or no-phosphorus fertilizers for lawns – although not for golf courses or on farms – got a series of thumbs up Tuesday from environmental groups and Spokane businesses that included Avista and Inland Empire Paper Company.
+A bill before the state Senate would require low- or no-phosphorus fertilizers for lawns, although not for golf courses or on farms.

-“This is critically important in places such as Spokane, which are trying to reach the lowest phosphorus levels in the country,” said Rick Eichstaedt of Spokane Riverkeepers.
-It’s particularly important for residents along Lake Spokane, where algae blooms every summer, he added.
+“This is critically important in places such as Spokane, which are trying to reach the lowest phosphorus levels in the country,” said Rick Eichstaedt, who heads the Center for Justice’s Spokane Riverkeeper program.
+It’s particularly important for residents along Long Lake, where noxious algae blooms every summer, he added.

-Heather Hanson, who represents farm groups and landscapers, said phosphorus occurs naturally in the environment, and it’s not possible to separate it from some organic fertilizers.
+Heather Hanson, who represents farm groups and landscapers, said phosphorus occurs naturally in the environment, and it’s impossible to separate it from some organic fertilizers.
 The bill requires expensive soil tests and ties enforcement actions to neighbor complaints, she said.

 “Do you really want neighbors complaining about neighbors?”
 Hanson asked.

-State Sen. Chris Marr, D-Spokane and a bill co-sponsor, noted farmers and landscapers are exempted and wondered about their opposition: “Is this just a general concern, or a love of phosphates?”
+State Sen. Chris Marr, D-Spokane, a bill co-sponsor, noted farmers and landscapers are exempted and wondered about their opposition: “Is this just a general concern, or a love of phosphates?”

 Washington banned phosphate laundry detergents in 1993, and began a similar ban on phosphate dishwashing detergents in 2008.
 The ban started in Spokane, Clark and Whatcom counties, and is scheduled to take effect in the rest of the state this year.